Article: Superheroes PCA

 Ok, graphs don't always speak for themselves.
 This is an important observation.
 It helps to know something about the subject, or at least have enough interest in the subject to do the research needed to establish a frame of reference.
 Pictures can be powerful in the hands of those who understand what they convey and can interpret them.
 For example, if you are a chemist or an analytical chemist, like some of our scientific consultants, then pictures relating solvents, reagents and other chemical ingredients, rather than say supers, are more likely to get your spidey senses tingling.

-Having combined my childhood affection for Top Trumps with my affliction for supers and statistics*, I created (ok, my daughter was paid good pocket money to create) a data table**, which is available for you to download.
+Having combined my childhood affection for Top Trumps with my affliction for supers and statistics*, I created (ok, my daughter was paid good pocket money to create) a collated data table**.
 This is a rogue’s gallery of 58 characters together with 8 characteristics describing their powers, abilities and skills.
 My solitary experience of supers taught me that some characters are quite similar, per their characteristics and abilities, while others are quite different.
 No doubt, from this premise high performing teams of supers were created, such as the Justice Leagues, Fantastic Four, X-men and my favourite team of misfits, Watchmen.

 The idea of building a team of supers suited to specific tasks took seed.
 I have bounced this idea around with colleagues and clients (read: bored the super hero pants off them): which supers would you select to make up probably the best 5-aside football team (basketball team for our friends in the U.S.A.)?
 Off the top of your head, or from a set of top trump cards, this is likely to be impossible when you know little about supers; even for another handpicked team – the IMF (impossible missions force and not the International Monetary Fund).
 Even when the data has been pooled together from several different places (top trump cards, websites etc.), the task is not made easier.
 What about displaying and conveying the information contained within the data table in pictures?